Are Gains Quiet and Losses Loud? Emotional Responses to Financial Booms and Crashes Online: Introduction

-Despite this opportunity, existing social media research has mostly focused on isolated financial crises, descriptive sentiment trends, or domain-specific outcomes (e.g., trading behavior), rather than systematically testing financial behavioral theories across different event types~\cite{johnson2023cryptocurrency}.
-There is limited empirical evidence examining whether loss aversion is observable in comparative settings (e.g., financial booms vs. crashes) or whether emotional and psycholinguistic responses to these events differ in magnitude, direction, and persistence~\cite{goodell2023emotions}.
-To address these gaps, we investigate how financial booms and crashes causally shape emotional and psycholinguistic expression in online communities.
-Leveraging large-scale Reddit discussions, we compare finance-focused and non-financial communities to isolate responses attributable to financial events.
+Despite this opportunity, existing social media research has mostly focused on isolated financial crises, descriptive sentiment trends, or domain-specific outcomes (e.g., trading behavior), rather than systematically testing how different financial event types affect well-being and emotional responses~\cite{johnson2023cryptocurrency}.
+There is limited empirical evidence examining whether emotional and psycholinguistic responses to the types of financial events differ (e.g., booms vs. crashes) in magnitude, direction, and persistence~\cite{goodell2023emotions}.
+To address these gaps, we investigate how financial booms and crashes causally shape emotional and psycholinguistic expression in different online communities.
+Leveraging large-scale Reddit discussions, we compare and identify responses among finance-focused and non-financial communities to financial events.
 We adopt a quasi-experimental causal design to examine both immediate and sustained effects of financial shocks on online discourse.
-Our work is guided by the following research questions (RQs):
+Our work is guided by the research questions (RQs) below: